The Big Domino

 1 Reduce friction

-Now that I have taken you back to memory lane & 8th grade physics class, I will try to go back to making my point & what I mean by reducing friction.
+Now that I have taken you back to memory lane & 8th-grade physics class, I will try to go back to making my point & what I mean by reducing friction.

 I truly believe that almost everything in life is quantifiable and subsequently any opportunity is put against a measured risk.
-Throughout my career I always tried to make sure that ATL can thrive without my constant involvement in daily operations.
+Throughout my career, I always tried to make sure that ATL can thrive without my constant involvement in daily operations.
 This is a tough challenge, I must say.
-Two major pillars of this challenge is to make sure that you have an efficient system & a functioning team.
+Two major pillars of this challenge are to make sure that you have an efficient system & a functioning team.
 If you have browsed through my previous posts, you will see that I try to shine a light on these two factors at every turn.

 2 Addition by subtraction – reduce wasted effort

-“Addition by Subtraction” is a phrase used by sports coaches to mean that sometimes your team can get better not by adding more talent, but by shedding some people or practices that are interfering with or inhibiting your success.
+Addition by Subtraction” is a phrase used by sports coaches to mean that sometimes your team can get better not by adding more talent, but by shedding some people or practices that are interfering with or inhibiting your success.

 Although this second note on my wall has many sides to be approached from.
-However I decided to give you a brief example of decisions driven out of necessities.
+However, I decided to give you a brief example of decisions driven out of necessities.
 Those times required those changes & I am glad that I faced those challenges.

 Bottomline

 These two sections from the wall pretty much align with the big domino or are pathways that lead to it.
-However this does not mean that l want to have same daily routine as Tim, that really seems very boring.
-Nonetheless the level of tranquility he has is making me envious.
+However this does not mean that l want to have the same daily routine as Tim, that seems very boring.
+Nonetheless, the level of tranquility he has is making me envious.
 What we do have in common though is the trust we have in our colleagues.
 That is very important in this day and age.